Imran Khan loses no-trust vote, prime ministerial term comes to unceremonious end

 However, Amjad Ali Khan Niazi chaired the session for a brief period when it resumed after the first adjournment before Qaiser returned.
 The post-Iftar session was again chaired by Niazi.

-Voting on the no-confidence motion against the prime minister is the fourth item on the day's agenda but it has yet to happen.
+Voting on the no-confidence motion against the prime minister was the fourth item on the day's agenda.
 PML-N MNA Rana Sanaullah, while talking to reporters, claimed that it had been agreed with the speaker to conduct the vote tonight after Iftar.
 However, when the opposition enquired about it after Iftar, it was told that the prime minister had not agreed to it, Sanaullah added.

-While the opposition came out in full force for the session this morning, very few members of the treasury benches were in attendance before the session was adjourned.
+While the opposition came out in full force for the session this morning, very few members of the treasury benches were in attendance before the session was adjourned for the first time.
 Prime Minister Imran Khan was also not present.

-The opposition needs the support of at least 172 lawmakers from a total of 342 to oust the premier through the no-trust move.
+The opposition needed the support of at least 172 lawmakers from a total of 342 to oust the premier through the no-trust move.

 A meeting was held between the treasury and opposition benches in the speaker's chamber after the session was adjourned for the first time in the day, where the latter called for holding proceedings according to the Supreme Court's directives.